respondcreate/django-versatileimagefield/README.md

 All Sizers are registered via the `versatileimagefield_registry.register_sizer` method.
 The first argument is the attribute you want to make the Sizer available at and the second is the SizedImage subclass.

 Filters are just as easy.
-Here's how the `InvertImage` filter is registered:
+Here's how the `InvertImage` filter is registered (see the bottom of this code block for the relevant bit):

 ```python
 import StringIO